JonnyBeoulve/AuditQL/README.md

 Once the server is running, you can perform queries and mutations at the following url: http://localhost:4000/graphql

+The front end can be starting by typing 'npm start' in the client folder.
+You will need to type 'npm install' in the folder first to download dependencies.

 ## Programming
 * Node
 * Express